Mihir3009/Help-me-think-v2/tasks/README.md

-`task_0013_database.json` | Database | use the information to summarize key details of your database `task_0014_database.json` | Database | use the information to help you manage and maintain your database `task_0015_database.json` | Database | use the information to help you secure your database from threats
+`task_0013_database.json` | Database | use the information to summarize key details of your database `task_0014_database.json` | Database | use the information to help you manage and maintain your database `task_0015_database.json` | Database | use the information to help you secure your database from threats `task_0016_public places.json` | Public Places | As a builder I want to build a sports themed park for playing games and atheletes
+`task_0017_public places.json` | Public Places | I want to assess a university so that I make a government report `task_0018_public places.json` | Public Places | I want to build a restaurant `task_0019_natural resources.json` | Natural Resources | As an enviromentalist I want to understand the company energy usages `task_0020_natural resources.json` | Natural Resources | As a student estimate his water resources consumptions over the week `task_0021_public places.json` | Public Places | I am asking for suggestions from GPT3 so that I can build a library `task_0022_natural resources.json` | Natural Resources | Advising a country on where solar energy can help it `task_0023_natural resources.json` | Natural Resources | Asking a university to shift its energy requirements to renewable resources to conserve natrual resources